ensiferum877/NGS-Metadata-Manager/README.md

 # 🔍 Automated Metadata Discovery and Analysis Framework with AI-Driven Contextualization
-Framework Overview
+**Framework Overview**
 This repository presents a comprehensive framework for automated discovery, acquisition, and analysis of publicly available genomic data.
 The system combines programmatic data extraction and AI-driven metadata analysis to facilitate systematic data mining and interpretation.

-Core Framework Components
+**Core Framework Components**
-1. Programmatic Data Extraction
+- 1. Programmatic Data Extraction

  Automated interaction with the Gene Expression Omnibus (GEO) database using Biopython Systematic querying based on customizable search criteria Efficient metadata and dataset downloading capabilities

-2. AI-Driven Metadata Analysis
+- 2. AI-Driven Metadata Analysis

  Integration with Llama 3.2 via Ollama for intelligent data labeling Automated classification and contextualization of experimental metadata Enhanced dataset relevance assessment

-Use Case: Single-cell RNA Sequencing in Parkinson's Disease Project Goal
+# Use Case: Single-cell RNA Sequencing in Parkinson's Disease

+Project Goal
 We demonstrate the framework's capabilities by screening public repositories for blood-based single-cell RNA sequencing data in Parkinson's Disease (PD).
 This addresses a key need in precision medicine: identifying easily accessible biomarkers from minimally invasive sources.
 Approach